Green Beans and Mint with Crispy Browned Butter Panko and Tahini Maple Dressing

 Once in a while, there's a veggie dish that makes me forget about everything else on my plate.
 This is that dish.
 There's really no point of me making anything to go with these; as long as it's in sight it's the only thing I'll ever want to eat.
 Overboard, you might think, but just wait till you try it.

-The still slightly crisp beans are coated in a sweet, creamy and nutty (but nut free!) dressing.
-Panko, tossed in brown butter adds even more nutty flavour and just the right amount of crunch and the sumac gives this dish a slightly citrus note.
+The still slightly crisp beans are coated in a sweet, creamy, and nutty (but nut-free!) dressing.
+Panko, tossed in brown butter adds even more nutty flavor and just the right amount of crunch, and the sumac gives this dish a slight citrus note.

-My absolutely favourite part of these beans is the mint.
+My absolute favorite part of these beans is the mint.
 There's not much in here but just enough that you're left for a minute wondering what the heck that awesome taste is.
 It manages to stand out and compliment the beans all at the same time.

 These roasted green beans are tossed with a tahini maple dressing, tart sumac and crispy brown butter panko.
 It's one of my favourite green bean recipes!

 - 1 lb. green beans, washed and trimmed